jeffreycao1998/Coronavirus-Tracker/README.md

 This is my first project ever!

-This view a live demo if this project please visit https://jeffreycao1998.github.io/Coronavirus-Tracker/
+To view a live demo of this project please visit https://jeffreycao1998.github.io/Coronavirus-Tracker/